 Whether you are indoors or outdoors, you can never stay away from mosquitoes.
 While mosquitoes don’t like winter and cool weather, you can still experience them during spring, summer, and fall.
 Summer is usually the peak of the mosquito season.

-Mosquito repellents are essentials for outdoor events.
+Mosquito repellents are essential for outdoor events.
 There are many forms of repellents sold in the market today.
-There are electric killer lamps, patches, insect traps, and even ultrasonic plug-in repellers.
+There are electric killer lamps, patches, insect traps, and even ultrasonic plug-in repellents.
 However, the most common repellents are lotions, creams, and sprays that come in direct contact with our skin.

 While skin repellents are truly effective, I am not a fan of such repellents because of the harmful chemicals they contain.
 Hence, I would always resort to my own homemade recipe for anti-mosquito salve.
 This recipe is very simple to do and contains all-natural ingredients.
 You do not have to worry about chemicals that are added because there are none.

 - ¼ cup coconut oil

 - ¼ cup beeswax pastilles